elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 You notice your coworkers discussing a project manager who recently joined the team.
 One of them says jokingly, “how did they get hired… I doubt they are even able to keep up with the current technology”.
 Company policy holds all employees accountable for ensuring a safe and respectful work environment

-Which action work you most likely take in response
+Which action work you most likely take in response?
 - **Explain to your coworkers how the joke could be harmful to creating a safe workplace**
 - Ask your manager to share a copy of the new project manager’s résumé with the team
 - Report the incident to your manager’s immediately so that they are aware
 - Offered to help the new project manager if they have any challenges with the technology

-Which action work you most likely take in response
+Which action work you least likely take in response?
 - Explain to your coworkers how the joke could be harmful to creating a safe workplace
 - **Ask your manager to share a copy of the new project manager’s résumé with the team**
 - Report the incident to your manager’s immediately so that they are aware